 Experience the Peace at Hagia Sophia and Blue Mosque

-Istanbul’s Hagia Sophia and Blue Mosque are wonderful representations of what people can achieve with their hearts and souls, and are those quintessential attractions in Istanbul, that should definitely find a place on your Istanbul Travel Itinerary.
+Visiting Istanbul’s Hagia Sophia and Blue Mosque are not only some of the Best Things to do in Istanbul, but they are wonderful representations of what people can achieve with their hearts and souls, and are those quintessential attractions in Istanbul, that should definitely find a place on your Istanbul Travel Itinerary.
 Large Islamic calligraphy and Christian murals are linked together at the Hagia Sophia, which was once one of the world’s largest structures.
 While the Blue Mosque’s interior design and décor contribute to a tranquil, peaceful aura of being at one with God.

 Go Off the Beaten Path in Camlihemsin